BelalAEzzat/umami_prod/README.md

 ## Prerequisites

 - An Ansible machine is set up on your controller machine.
-### Setup Steps on Ubuntu 18.04 and later versions
+### installation Steps on Ubuntu 18.04 and later versions
 1. update apt and install the necessary package to add and remove PPAs
    ```bash
    sudo apt update && apt install software-properties-commo